 Photo by JC McGreehan Photography

-This year, Valentine’s Day is on a Wednesday.
-Book one of these restaurants on the actual day, or later that weekend for a truly romantic experience in Pittsburgh.
+Ahh… Valentine’s Day.
+The most romantic day of the year.
+And… one of the most “forgotten”… don’t be one of those “oops” guys or gals.
+If you need to find a great place for Valentine’s Day dinner in Pittsburgh, book one of these restaurants on the actual day, or later that weekend for a truly romantic experience in Pittsburgh.
 From seafood to steaks and everything in between, there’s a choice on this list for everyone.

 1. Monterey Bay Fish Grotto